joelvaneenwyk/huginn-wiki/Create-Google-Calendar-entries-from-your-daily-Strava-Training-Plan.md

-# New Year Resolutions: Make a marathon and automate my life.
+### New Year Resolutions: Participate at a marathon and automate my life.

 Ok, this sound silly and maybe it is, but I want to use my (poor) coding skills to automate things as far as possible and I want to participate at a marathon this year.
 Oh and by the way, I am not the youngest person on earth anymore :-)